ndelaneybusch/Cogneuro_helpers/toolbox.md

 - [Matplotlib](http://matplotlib.org) is my go-to for python visualizations (with the [seaborn](https://seaborn.pydata.org) extras).
 - [SKlearn](http://scikit-learn.org/stable/) is my go-to for predictive modeling.
 [Sklearn-pandas](https://github.com/pandas-dev/sklearn-pandas) supports jumping from Pandas data frames to sklearn arrays.
 - For neural network models, I use [TensorFlow](https://www.tensorflow.org) (which now has the weight of Google behind it) with the [CUDA](https://developer.nvidia.com/cuda-zone) backend (Nvidia GPU only) and the [Keras](https://keras.io) frontend.
 Carefully follow the installation instructions [here](https://www.tensorflow.org/install/install_windows) and then [install the Keras python library](https://keras.io/#installation).
+- [Natural Language Toolkit](http://www.nltk.org) is a great resource for psycholinguists etc.